verificarlo/verificarlo/README.md

 ### Discussion Group

-For question, feedback or discussion about Verificarlo you can join our group at,
+For questions, feedbacks or discussions about Verificarlo you can join our group at,

 https://groups.google.com/forum/#!forum/verificarlo